carbon-language/carbon-lang/docs/design/README.md

 migration from C++, including seamless interop, and then incrementally improve safety.

-What building blocks do we need in Carbon to be able to build up to an acceptable level of safety?
-This is what will drive the language design in order to enable this goal.
-We can look at existing languages like Rust and Swift to understand what fundamental capabilities they ended up needing.
-The two biggest steps are:
+The first impact on Carbon's design to support its safety strategy are the necessary building blocks for this level of compile time safety.
+We look at existing languages like Rust and Swift to understand what fundamental capabilities they ended up needing.
+The two components that stand out are:

--   to expand the type system to include more semantic information, and
+-   Expanded type system that includes more semantic information.
--   to more pervasively use type system abstractions (typically generics).
+-   More pervasive use of type system abstractions (typically generics).

 For migrating C++ code, we also need the ability to add features and migrate code to use those new features incrementally and over time.
 This requires designing the language with evolution baked in on day one.
 This impacts a wide range of features:

--   support for adding and removing APIs,
+-   At the lowest level, a simple and extensible syntax and grammar.
--   tooling support to drive migrations, and
+-   Tools and support for adding and removing APIs.
--   at the lowest level Carbon needs a simple and extensible syntax and grammar.
+-   Scalable migration strategies, including tooling support.

 Carbon's clean grammar provides a simple and effective platform for adding necessary syntax to annotate more precise semantics.
 This requires a systematic